6 Signs You Have Sensitive Skin & The Best Natural Remedies

 In fact, the complexities of sensitive skin are so profound that there's really no scientific consensus on its true definition.
 The one throughline that ties it all together—and that all derms can agree on—is that those with sensitive skin have a compromised skin barrier.
 These 5 five signs will help you figure out if your skin may fall under this broad umbrella:

-1. Cosmetic products (including skin care) make your skin red and itchy.
+1. Cosmetic products (including skin care) make your skin inflamed and itchy.

 2. Your skin is often tight, irritated, or itchy after cleansing.

 For sensitive skin types, using facial cleanser can make the complexion feel tight (as if it's being pulled) and uncomfortable, even itchy and irritated.
 In fact, board-certified dermatologist Lindsay Zubritsky, M.D. notes that one of the easiest ways to decipher your skin type is to see how it feels after cleansing.
 It's called the "barefaced method."
 All you need to do is wash your face with a gentle, mild cleanser and pat dry.
 Don't touch your skin for 30 minutes (no serums, moisturizer, or toners—hence, the barefaced method).
 After the half-hour is up, notice how your skin looks and feels: If your skin feels tight, especially when you smile or make other facial expressions, you likely have dry and sensitive skin.

 If this is the case, you should not forgo cleansing altogether—rather, it's all about choosing the right type of cleanser.
 "Avoid alcohol-based astringents and foaming cleansers," Patel recommends.
 Additionally, those with sensitive skin should also steer clear of facial scrubs, which, "can create small microtears in the skin, [and thereby] cause more inflammation," Patel says.